Postrelease Community Supervision (PRCS)

 Case Records Services provides updates to the RPS packet by sending the “Notification to County of Change in Status” form to the appropriate County Probation Office.
 The Correctional Case Records Analyst (CCRA) is required to review every release date change notice and complete a transfer audit prior to transfer.
 At these processing times, the CCRA ensures the status change form is provided to the county.
-In addition, when the CCRA completes the Intake, 60-day and 10-day audits, information that was provided to the County Probation Office is reviewed for accuracy and is updated using the designated status change form as necessary.
+In addition, when the CCRA completes the Intake, 120-day and 10-day audits, information that was provided to the County Probation Office is reviewed for accuracy and is updated using the designated status change form as necessary.

 Case Records Services maintains the Post-Release Community Supervising Entity contact sheet, designated by county, as a directory for institutional staff to contact county staff regarding Pre-Release Packets and other concerns.
 The County Contact Sheet has the Primary and Secondary designated point-of-contact phone numbers and email addresses.
 It is incumbent upon county staff to inform Case Records Services of changes in the Primary and Secondary PRCS contact information.
 Please submit all updates to Hazel Bernadette Jones at 916-445-9652.